-Nitrogen oxides (NOx) emissions, that results from the integration of new flexible combustion systems with more efficient heat exchangers, is the further challenge to effectively take advantage of new technologies and reach substantial CO2 reduction.
-The increase of NOx emission, in fact, it is well known in case of hydrogen reach fuels (such as today for the coke oven gas).
+Nitrogen oxides (NOx) emissions occurring from higher peak combustion temperatures (higher thermal NO-formation) from the integration of new flexible combustion systems with more efficient heat exchangers, is the further challenge to effectively take advantage of new technologies and reach substantial CO2 and GHG reduction.
+The increase of NOx emission, in fact, is well known in case of hydrogen rich fuels (such as today for the coke oven gas).
 Extension of flameless concept and oxyfuel combustion is a research topic to lead to energy saving and accordingly less CO2 emissions and, at the same time, less NOx emissions.
 Potential benefits in term of operating expenses can come also come from the availability of oxygen as residues of green hydrogen produced by electrolysis.

-Finally, hot charging can be considered, allowing the reduction of the chemical energy input to the process by typically 10%.
+Finally, hot charging is to be considered, allowing the reduction of the chemical energy input to the process by typically 10%.
 The development must be related to the handling that today limit the number of applications of this technology and to the production flexibility which is somehow reduced.
 Hot charging technology might be made more effective and more robust in giving positive outcomes using adaptive dynamic techniques for controlling the process while artificial intelligence can have a positive contribution and may open new research paths to be explored.

-Table 13 summarises the contribution of low CO_2 emissions downstream processes to the areas of intervention covered by the Clean Steel Partnership.
+Table 13 summarises the contribution of low CO2 emissions downstream processes to the areas of intervention covered by the Clean Steel Partnership.